What Is No Termination Clause in Employment Contract?

 When there is no termination clause in employee contract, it means an indefinite contract of employment is in place, but a termination is still an option.3 min read

-When there is no termination clause in employee contract, it means an indefinite contract of employment is in place, but a termination is still an option with reasonable notice given.
+When there is no termination clause in an employee contract, it means an indefinite contract of employment is in place, but a termination is still an option with reasonable notice given.
 There is some question as to how much notice is considered reasonable.
 Determining whether 30, 60, or 90 days is reasonable can prove challenging because it involves examining all the circumstances, both those precisely expressed and those that have been implied.

 Termination Clause: A Standard Part of an Employment Contract